byu-cpe/ecen192/_labs/10_yb_networking.md

 ### Wifi Sniffer

-Download the zip file for the code here **ADD HYPERLINK TO REPO** and upload it to your y-board.
+Clone the repository with the code [here](https://github.com/byu-ecen-192/y-board-networking.git) and upload it to your y-board.
 If you need help, check out the documentation for the previous labs on how to do this.

 This code will turn your y-board into a Wi-Fi sniffer, which is a device that can listen to any Wi-Fi packets being sent, no matter the Wi-Fi network it is being sent on.
 A lot of the data in a Wi-Fi packet is encrypted, so that an attacker cannot intercept your information.
 However, there are some things we can tell from a sniffed packet.
 Every Wi-Fi packet contains a unique signature called a MAC address, which identifies the device that sent it.
 Every device in the world has a unique MAC address that no one shares so we can tell when the same device has sent multiple packets.
 Additionally, the first six digits of the MAC address uniquely identify the device manufacturer and by reading this, we can identify what company or organization made the device.